kubeshop/setup-testkube/README.md

 ## Inputs

-Besides common inputs, there are some different for `kubectl` and `cloud` mode configuration.
+Besides common inputs, there are some different for kubectl and Cloud connection.

 ### Common